DonjuanXX/Anti_epidemic_chivalry/README.md

 # Anti_epidemic_chivalry
-## This is the work record of pygame
+## This is the work record of pygame.
-## This is a horizontal shooting game with the theme of eliminating viruses
+This is a horizontal shooting game with the theme of eliminating viruses

 To run the Anti Epidemic Chivalry, you need to have at least a python3 interpreter and install pytmx library for successfully running.
 In addition, this game reuqires pygame (2.0.0), sys and os libraries.